The Boot Family

 The difference in job titles held between father and son offers timely indication of the advancements made among local mining.
 When Eleazor first established himself as a Mining Agent, his role largely entailed managing and directing poorest paid labourers.
 Numerous older bell shafts peppered northern meadows spanning Huthwaite borders sited upon naturally exposed coal deposits.
 Unconcerned about basic mining methods or workers safety their evolving skills were primarily being employed for seeking more profitable seams.

 Recognising John Boot with title Mineral Surveyor describes evolving services becoming widely sought.
 Some regional landowners had casually employed poorest tenants picking surface coals.
 Realising growing markets fed a fuel hungry industrial revolution, their lands held hidden potential for upping a private income.
-Deeper mining techniques began tapping this wealth, whilst surveyors professionally planned best access routes for siting investment into larger collieries.
+Deeper mining techniques began tapping this hidden wealth, whilst surveyors professionally planned best access routes for siting investment into larger collieries.

 The 1851 census for Hucknall-under-Huthwaite identfies John Boot with wife Anne heading a grown family.
 Including retired father Eleazor, their relocation here notes loss of mother Rose and youngest child named Alfred, although remaining blessed with three sons and two daughters.
 Eldest aged 31 is Eleazor John.
 A Clerk by occupation in his last listing at home before losing recorded knowledge of his future whereabouts.